boegel/easybuild-wiki/Conference-calls.md

 **Note: Since this process is still quite new to us, we're still discovering a setup that works out well.
 Hence, the below is subject to change.**

+### Format

+EasyBuild conference calls are intended to enable community members to **stay up-to-date with current and future development efforts**, both by HPC-UGent and others.

+**Everybody is free to join in**, be it actively (speaking up, proposing agenda points, ...) or passively (just listening in with video/sound muted).

+The conference calls will be **focused**, **fast-paced**, and will be held **bi-weekly** (i.e., every other week).

+This is reflected in the fact that the **duration will be limited to 30 minutes**, and that the main **agenda points** will be available before the start of the meeting, with a small slot reserved for open questions/suggestions.

 ### Planning